fitoprolog/phoenix-firestorm-cv/doc/pybridge.md

 ## Usage

 1. Launch the viewer so that the `pybridge` plugin is loaded.
+2. Optionally set `PYBRIDGE_SCRIPT` to the path of a Python script.
+When the plugin initializes it will launch this script automatically.
+If the environment variable `PYBRIDGE_VENV` points to a virtualenv directory, the interpreter `${PYBRIDGE_VENV}/bin/python` will be used instead of the system `python3`.
+3. Run `scripts/pybridge_poc.py` manually or rely on `PYBRIDGE_SCRIPT`.
+The
-2. Run `scripts/pybridge_poc.py` which connects to the socket at `/tmp/firestorm_pybridge.sock`.
+   script connects to the socket at `/tmp/firestorm_pybridge.sock`.
-3. Frames are pushed from the viewer to Python.
+4. Frames are pushed from the viewer to Python.
 Key and mouse events typed in the Python window are forwarded back to the viewer.
 The script accumulates incoming data and splits messages on newline characters so partial socket reads are handled correctly.